The steering of a car with a hydraulic booster and a rack-and-pinion steering mechanism.

 Check the condition of the protective covers of the steering rod ends

-Replace any torn, cracked or elastic rubber covers, otherwise water, dust and dirt that gets into the units will quickly put them out of order.
+Replace any torn, cracked or elastic rubber covers, otherwise water, dust and dirt that gets into the units will quickly ruin them.

-By sharply turning the steering wheel in both directions (this should be done assistant), check the steering gear fastening visually and audibly.
+By sharply turning the steering wheel in both directions (this should be done by an assistant), check the steering gear fastening visually and audibly.

 If you find knocking and jamming that prevent the steering wheel from turning, disconnect the steering rods from the steering knuckle arms and repeat the check.